ember-lifeline/ember-lifeline/README.md

 that solves these problems in a very exciting and simple way.
 It is largely inspired by [RxJS](http://reactivex.io/) and the Observable pattern, both of which concern themsevles with creating life-cycle-free async that, in practice, tend to be hard for developers to learn.
-In the future Twitch will likely adopt ember-concurrency.

 However in the immediate term, the web-client codebase has introduces several utility methods to help manage async, object lifecycles, and the Ember runloop.
-These tools should provide a simple developer experience that allows Twitch engineers to focus on the business domain, and think less about the weird parts of working in a long-lived app.
+These tools should provide a simple developer experience that allows engineers to focus on the business domain, and think less about the weird parts of working in a long-lived app.